 Our trips to Miami are Normally in the summer, which is the time of the year that most tourists avoid because of the heat and the summer storms, which hit like clockwork nearly every afternoon.
 From our experience, even when it rains, the sun is still visible because Miami is hardly ever covered completely in clouds, and it is rare for any rain shower to last longer than 30-40 minutes unless the state is engulfed in a tropical storm or a hurricane is on the horizon, which we discuss below.

 As far as the heat goes in the summer, sea breezes help with the roasting temperatures and relentless sunshine, which makes the beaches bearable.
-While there are precautions to take because of the direct sun, it is nothing that sufficient water, sunscreen, and shades cannot handle.
+While there are precautions to take because of the direct sun, it is nothing that sufficient water, sunscreen, and shade cannot handle.
 However Physical Exertion, even walking can be uncomfortable when the needle gets right up.
 The Humidity can really make it swelter.

 If you head out into the Everglades, which surround Miami, make sure you are lathered in bug spray to stay safe.
 Mosquitoes are abundant this time of the year, and they are attracted to bright colors and body lotion, and perfume with a sweet scent (And ME!).
 Therefore, wear neutral colors and apply nothing to your skin but unscented sunscreen and bug repellent when you are romping about Everglades National Park, the United States’ largest subtropical wilderness, which is just south of Miami.
 On the shoreline, mosquitoes are not an issue, as they cannot compete with the ocean winds.

 From May to September, temperatures in Miami stay at about 90 DegF (31-33DegC) during the hottest part of the day and rarely get lower than 75 DegC (24DegF), even at night.
 Severe thunderstorms are common in the afternoons, and June sees the most rain with 200mm (8.8 inches) on average during the month.
 These pop-up storms gather steam somewhere in the middle of the state and hit hard around Orlando, but the incoming winds from the shores push back the storms a bit in Miami.
 Still, you are sure to get wet at some point during your stay.
-Then Sun is invariably only minutes away, however.
+The Sun is invariably only minutes away, however.

 Hurricane Season in Miami

 Florida has a reputation as a hurricane haven, however, they are very rare.
 Despite what it feels like after 2017.
-When hurricanes do hit the coast, they are deadly and they cause severe damage, and that is why they are top of the mind to Florida residents and vacationers.
+When hurricanes do hit the coast, they are deadly and cause severe damage, and that is why they are top of the mind to Florida residents and vacationers.

 Florida is subject to the Caribbean Sea’s hostility.
 Storms form in the eastern Atlantic and move west.
 Sometimes, these tropical storms form into a hurricane.
 There is very little mystery to the route that tropical storms take; they follow an arc that plunges into the Caribbean islands before heading up the U.S. coast or getting trapped in the Gulf of Mexico.
 Florida, Georgia, the Carolinas, Alabama, Mississippi, Louisiana, and Texas get the worst of it.